Camology/BannedBots/README.md

 # BannedBots
-Sub that collects my bots that have had their reddit accounts suspended, useful for future efforts to avoid suspension
+Repo that collects my bots that have had their reddit accounts suspended, useful for future efforts to avoid suspension